kelvinlockwood/policies/terms/index.md

 ## Account Terms

 1. You are responsible for maintaining the security of your account and password and for ensuring that any of your users do the same.
 The Company cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.
-We recommend all users set up [two-factor authentication](https://m.signalvnoise.com/basecamp-no-longer-requires-google-for-two-factor-authentication/) for added security.
-In some of our Services, we may require it.
 2. You may not use the Services for any purpose outlined in our [Use Restrictions policy](../abuse/index.md), and you may not permit any of your users to do so, either.
 3. You are responsible for all content posted to and activity that occurs under your account, including content posted by and activity of any users in your account.
 4. You must be a human.
 Accounts registered by “bots” or other automated methods are not permitted.

 ## Payment, Refunds, and Plan Changes

-1. If you are using a free version of one of our Services, it is really free: we do not ask you for your credit card and — just like for customers who pay for our Services — we do not sell your data.
-2. For paid Services that offer a free trial, we explain the length of trial when you sign up.
+1. For paid Services that offer a free trial, we explain the length of trial when you sign up.
 After the trial period, you need to pay in advance to keep using the Service.
 If you do not pay, we will freeze your account and it will be inaccessible until you make payment.
 If your account has been frozen for a while, we will queue it up for auto-cancellation.
 See our [Cancellation policy](../cancellation/index.md) for more details.
-3. If you are upgrading from a free plan to a paid plan, we will charge your card immediately and your billing cycle starts on the day of upgrade.
-For other upgrades or downgrades in plan level, the new rate starts from the next billing cycle.
+2. If you are upgrading from a slog plan to a sweep plan, we will charge your card immediately and your billing cycle starts on the day of upgrade.
+For downgrades in plan level, the new rate starts from the next billing cycle.
-4. All fees are exclusive of all taxes, levies, or duties imposed by taxing authorities.
+3. All fees are exclusive of all taxes, levies, or duties imposed by taxing authorities.
 Where required, we will collect those taxes on behalf of the taxing authority and remit those taxes to taxing authorities.
 See our [Taxes policy](../taxes/index.md) for more details.
 Otherwise, you are responsible for payment of all taxes, levies, or duties.
-5. We process refunds according to our [Fair Refund policy](../refund/index.md).
+4. We process refunds according to our [Fair Refund policy](../refund/index.md).

 ## Cancellation and Termination